-Visitors to the school/college, including contractors, are asked to sign in electronically via the Inventory system and are given an identity badge, which confirms they have permission to be on site.
+Visitors to the school including contractors, are asked to sign in and are given an identity badge, which confirms they have permission to be on site.
 Parents who are simply delivering or collecting their children do not need to sign in.
-All visitors are expected to observe the school/ college's safeguarding and health and safety regulations to ensure children in school/college are kept safe.
-The headteacher will exercise professional judgement in determining whether any visitor should be escorted or supervised while on site.
+All visitors are expected to observe the school's safeguarding and health and safety regulations to ensure children in school are kept safe.
+The Headteacher will exercise professional judgement in determining whether any visitor should be escorted or supervised while on site.

-Behaviour Management
+20. Behaviour Management

-Our Positive Behaviour Policy is set out in a separate document and is reviewed regularly by the governing body.
+Our behaviour policy is set out in a separate document and is reviewed regularly by the governing body.
 It is shared with all staff before they start working with children as part of their induction.
 The policy is transparent to staff, parents and pupils.